sapegin/sapegin.me/src/content/blog/open-source-no-more.md

 It often takes several months to merge a single pull request, many get abandoned, or their authors get frustrated and angry.
 Often someone submits a pull request, and never comes back to it again, so you waste time and energy reviewing their code for nothing (I call such pull requests _hit and run pull requests_).

-People often submit features _they_ want but it doesn’t always match the project’s vision or is outside of its intended scope.
+People often submit features _they_ want but it doesn’t always match the project’s vision or is outside its intended scope.
 They also believe that accepting their work is free for you, not thinking that you first need to review the pull request (likely multiple times), and then maintain the feature once it’s merged (likely forever).

 And the darkest time for an open source maintainer is October, when during the Hacktoberfest people around the world [spam maintainers with total nonsense](https://blog.domenic.me/hacktoberfest/) just to get a free t-shirt.